 Young leaves and shoots, essential oil.

+The patchouli is indigenous to the Asian countries like the Philippines and Malaysia.
+However, presently the herb is grown in different tropical as well as sub-tropical climatic regions across the globe.
+The shoots and leaves of the patchouli possess remedial properties and they are usually harvested twice or thrice annually conditional on the soil and climate of the region where the plants are cultivated.
 This species develops and thrives best in climatic conditions ranging from warm to tropical.
 Patchouli grows well in hot weather conditions, but cannot thrive in direct sunlight.
 In case the plant dries up owing to inadequate watering, it has the aptitude to recuperate easily and rapidly when it is watered again.
 The seed-bearing flowers of patchouli herb are very aromatic and blossom during the later part of the fall.
 The plant is primarily propagated by its seeds that are minute and so fragile that they get crushed easily.
 The seeds of patchouli are harvested basically for growing new plants.
 Alternately, new patchouli plants may also be grown from cuttings.
 The cuttings from the mother plants are rooted in water to develop new plants.